Lesléa Newman: Personal life

 Newman stayed with her father for several weeks after her mother's death, as he struggled to take care of himself.
 Her father died five years later, after a year in an assisted living facility.
 There was no clear cause of death, and he had been given a clean bill of health just a week prior.
 Newman believes that it was his grief that killed him.
 She dedicated a poetry collection to him as well, titled I Wish My Father.

 Her work is influenced by her Jewish values and upbringing.
 She is particularly motivated by the value of tikkun olam, the obligation to repair the world.
 That value is part of the reason that she has chosen to dedicate much of her work to groups that are underrepresented in children's literature, particularly Jewish and lesbian families, to help those children feel like they belong.
 Newman's commitment to social justice has brought together her Jewish and lesbian identities.
 She has stated that everything she writes is influenced by her Judaism.
 She had little Jewish education as a child, but she became Bat Mitzvah at the age of 48.

-Newman lives in Holyoke, Massachusetts with her wife, "a Puerto Rican ex-nun," and their cat.
+Newman lives in Holyoke, Massachusetts with her wife, Mary Vazquez, "a Puerto Rican ex-nun," and their cat.
 She served as the poet laureate of Northampton from 2008-2010.
-Newman came out as a lesbian in the early 1980s and married her wife, Mary Vazquez, in a "commitzvah" ceremony in 1989, before gay marriage was legally recognized.
+Newman came out as a lesbian in the early 1980s and married Vazquez in a "commitzvah" ceremony in 1989, before gay marriage was legally recognized.